Covid-19 and the MRI Centers of Texas difference

 OUR SERVICES

 At MRI Centers of Texas, we strive to provide excellent radiology services to patients throughout the great Lone Star State.
-Our services include MRI, CT, and X-Rays.
+Our services include MRI, CT, X-RAY, and Arthrogram.

 To schedule an appointment today call (817) 226-1800.